ateyob/pokedex/README.md

 Pokedex Pokémon Management Dashboard

 Welcome to the Pokedex Pokémon Management Dashboard!
 This web application allows you to search for Pokémon and view their details using the Pokedex API.
-It is built using Next.js 13 with App Router for seamless navigation.
+It is built using Next.js 13 with App Router for seamless navigation and also using TypeScript.

 Live Demo: https://pokedex-ateyob.vercel.app/